slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Art is plagiarism or revolution."
 -- Marcel Duchamp [1887]*

+> *"Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings."
+-- Robert Benchley [1889]*

+> *"Poets are damned but see with the eyes of angels."
+-- Allen Ginsberg [1926]*

+> *"Art is the absence of fear."
+-- Erykah Badu [1971]*

+> *"Art should comfort the disturbed and disturb the confortable."
+-- Banksy [1974]*

 > *"If you create it for yourself, it’s art.
 If you create it for others, it’s business." (...)
 "Art extracts the timeless from the temporary."
 -- Naval Ravikant [1974]*

-> *"Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings."
--- Robert Benchley*

-> *"Poets are damned but see with the eyes of angels."
--- Allen Ginsberg*

-> *"The merit of originality is not novelty; it is sincerity."
--- Thomas Carlyle*

-> *"Art should comfort the disturbed and disturb the confortable."
--- Banksy*

-> *"Art is the absence of fear."
--- Erykah Badu*

 > *"Expertise is rooted in rules, rules are the expression of a collective consensus.
 Creativity is rooted in art, art is the expression of a singularity."
 -- rapahelz@x*